massaillon/setup-and-mobile-version-skeleton/README.md

 ## Usage

-    In the eighth milestone of our portfolio website, we will:
+    In the nineth milestone of our portfolio website, we will:

-    - We will implement a popup window that includes the project details in both desktop and mobile.
-In order to do that, we will need to store the information about your projects in a JavaScript object.
+    - We will implement a client-side validation of the data in the contact form before submission..